Visual Instructions Editor

 Editor Key Features

-• Visual Mode: You can write documents in Visual mode with ease using common editing tools.
-There is no need-to-know Markdown, to create great lab content.
+• Visual Mode: Write documents in Visual mode with ease using common editing tools.
+There is no need to know Markdown to create great lab content.

-• Markdown Code and Visual Modes: You can write in Markdown and see a live preview of the formatted text.
+• Markdown Code and Visual Modes: Write in Markdown and see a live preview of the formatted text.

-• Syntax Highlighting: Helps you easily read and write code.
+• Syntax Highlighting: Easily read and write code.

-• Scroll-Sync: Keeps your editor and preview in sync as you scroll.
+• Scroll-Sync: Keep your editor and preview in sync as you scroll.

-• Drag and drop: You can simply drag and drop tokens, variables, and Activities right into the Editor.
+• Drag and drop: Simply drag and drop tokens, variables, and Activities right into the editor.

-• Clickable content objects in Visual Mode: You can double click action objects to edit action objects in a modal dialog without needing to learn any complex markdown.
-Let the dialog write the markdown for you.
+• Clickable content objects in Visual Mode: Double-click action objects to edit them in a modal dialog without needing to learn any complex Markdown.
+Instead, let the dialog write the Markdown for you.

 Switch to the Visual Instructions Editor